What we do

 The Cemetery Today

 Today, Great Malvern Cemetery is fifteen acres in total having been extended in 2017 when Bishop Michael Hooper, on behalf of the Bishop of Worcester, consecrated a further section of three acres.
 It is divided into two parts – pre and post 1950.
-There are approximately fifteen thousand six hundred graves, and these are being digitally documented by the Malvern Family History Society.
+There are over sixteen thousand graves, and these have been digitally documented by the Malvern Family History Society.
+If you have an enquiry relating to relatives interred in Great Malvern Cemetery, please ring the office on 01684 566667.

 Great Malvern Cemetery was the first cemetery to be entered into Caring for God’s Acre which is a small independent charity helping communities to care for and interpret churchyards and burial grounds.
 As part of participation into the scheme, a biological plant survey was carried out jointly with the Herefordshire Biological Records Centre; many plant species were recorded and the survey also brought to light small early flowering annuals.
 Areas of grassland in the cemetery are left uncut in the early summer to encourage wild flowers, whilst in the older parts of the cemetery, autumn sees colourful grassland fungi.
 A wildlife area of the cemetery (plot 4) has been set aside to encourage wildlife, both flora and fauna, and acts as a ‘green lung’ to the area.